pyros-projects/prompts-and-stuff/games/README.md

 - **The Bureaucracy** — Navigate an absurdist approval process with infinite forms
 - **Design Telephone** — Pass a visual concept through multiple AI interpretations

----

-## Contributing

-Have a game concept?
-PRs welcome.
-Good games should:

-- Have clear rules that fit in a single prompt file
-- Produce outputs that are genuinely different from naive prompting
-- Be fun (this is surprisingly important)
-- Work across different AI providers (though Claude is the primary target)